electrichazem/raspberry/DOCUMENTATION.md

 ## Arduino TFT Dashboard
 - `arduino/tft_dashboard/tft_dashboard.ino` drives the 3.5″ MCUFRIEND TFT on an Arduino Uno/Mega with resistive touch.
-- Displays three pages (environment, reservoir, system) with mock JSON data; Bluetooth integration will replace the placeholder `fetchBluetoothJson()` later.
+- Displays three pages (environment, reservoir, system) with mock JSON data.
+A Bluetooth HC-05/HC-06 module on pins 10/11 marks the link as OK on the TFT header (`BT OK`) whenever it receives a line of text from the Pi; real JSON streaming will replace the static payload later.
 - On-screen touch buttons (Prev / Next) replace physical switches.
 Telemetry refreshes automatically every few seconds, so no manual refresh button is needed.
 Adjust the `XP/YP/XM/YM` pin defines and `map()` ranges if your shield uses different wiring.
 - Requires the `MCUFRIEND_kbv`, `Adafruit_GFX`, `TouchScreen`, and `ArduinoJson` libraries.